Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Representing Context as Follow-Up QA

 \paragraph{Results} Out of the initial set of 3580 queries, we find that a total of 1881 queries need further context according to all three models.
 We use this set of 1881 queries for all further experiments.
 For these queries, we randomly sample a context from one of the models, which is then validated by a jury of models, which is also the same three models in our case.
 These models provide a binary label for the importance of each follow-up question.
 We only retain those follow-up QAs which are found to be important by all three models.
 There are an average of 9.32 follow-up QAs across queries.

 \paragraph{Human evaluation}

-To ensure that our contexts meet the criteria outlined in \S\ref{sec:context}, we ask 251 human annotators recruited from Prolific to validate contexts for a random sample of 154 queries, where each example is annotated by 3 annotators.
-Each annotator is shown a query and the corresponding follow-up QAs, and asked to provide binary labels for the importance of each query, and the realisticness, completeness and diversity of the answer sets.
+To ensure that our contexts meet the criteria outlined in \S\ref{sec:context}, we ask 251 human annotators recruited from Prolific to validate contexts for a random sample of 154 underspecified queries, where each example is annotated by 3 annotators.
+Each annotator is shown the underspecified query and the corresponding follow-up QAs, and asked to provide binary labels for the importance of the follow-up question, and the realisticness, completeness and diversity of the answer sets.
 Further annotation details are provided in Appendix~\ref{app:annotation}.
 The majority label percentages based on this validation are shown in Figure~\ref{fig:context_validation}.
 We find that most follow-up questions ($\sim$76\%) are found to be important, while answer sets are mostly complete ($\sim$75\%), realistic ($\sim$90\%) and diverse ($\sim$80\%).
 This gives us confidence to rely on these generated contexts for our studies.